 In most cases you will be offered an initial appointment within two weeks.
 In the event that we are unable to accommodate you, a list of other local Speech Pathologists will be provided.

-3How long is each session?
+3How long is each therapy session?

-4How often will I need to come?
+4How often will I need to come for therapy?

 This really depends on the nature of the problem and the level of concern.
 We will be happy to discuss this with you and make recommendations regarding this once we know you and your child better.
-In most cases once weekly sessions for a set period of time is recommended (for example, 45 mins per week for 8 weeks to work towards a specific goal).
+In most cases once weekly therapy sessions for a set period of time is recommended (for example, 45 mins per week for 8 weeks to work towards a specific goal).
 In most cases you will also be given a few activities to practice at home.

 5How long will therapy take?